 If looking at how we learn from an evolutionary perspective and knowing about the “anxiety-driven” learning when facing something unknown, the fact that it´s not every day we are exposed to a new media, learning needs to be handled by care.
 To stress the process of learning by saying “can´t you see it, can´t you see it?” would not make anyone learn better or faster.
-In worse case it might even increase the anxiety so that people will reject the new information and rhetorically form a group that agrees to the rejection of “the new” and create meanings to confirm their beliefs which can even harm others; all assisted by the cognitive vehicle of narrative, but in the reversed direction to my “wheeling”.
+In worse cases, it might even increase anxiety.
+Increased anxiety can cause people to reject new information.
+By forming groups that agree to the rejection of “the new” they create meanings to confirm their beliefs which can even harm others; all assisted by the cognitive vehicle of narrative, but in the reversed direction to my “wheeling”.

 In an on-going cognitive distribution of digital tools in formal education, where the interest to implement “game-like” experiences to the educational material was increasing, my sentiments were desired – to a certain degree –as long as I didn’t mention the “real games”.
 With the antidote in my hand I started to look at the contrasts to understand how education understood “the new” and what they wanted to achieve – their vision (premise) – to the eventual implementation.
 Since the contrasts (anxiety) were strong, which could be sensed by how people hypothesising their beliefs, I instinctively lowered the “threat” by emphasising film, literature, motivation and learning theories.
 And when it came to “It-Which-Must-Not-be-Named” (but this time it wasn’t narrative), instead of saying “video games” I referred to digital and interactive media.